skylereturner/Network-Documents/README.md

 # Physical network topology:
-Physical network topology is attached to the repository titled HomeNetwork.pdf
+Physical network topology is attached to the repository titled assignment 5
 # Logical network topology:
 Logical network topology is attached to the repository titled HomeNetwork.pdf
 # IP addressing and subnet documentation: